 We now prove Theorem \ref{thm:MoreFG}.

 \begin{pf}[Proof of Theorem \ref{thm:MoreFG}] Let $\Gam \subset \PU(n, 1)$ be a lattice satisfying the assumptions of the theorem.
-It is well-known theorem of Kazhdan that we can replace $\Gam$ with a torsion-free subgroup of finite index with infinite abelianization \cite{Kazhdan}.
-See also \cite{Bergeron--Clozel}.
-Then $\bbB^n / \Gam$ is an $n$-dimensional smooth complex projective variety (also a compact K\"ahler manifold) that supports a nontrivial holomorphic $1$-form $\eta$.
+It is a theorem of Kazhdan that we can replace $\Gam$ with a torsion-free subgroup of finite index with infinite abelianization \cite[Thm.\ 2]{Kazhdan}.
+See also \cite[Thm.\ 15.2.1]{Bergeron--Clozel}.
+Then $\bbB^n / \Gam$ is an $n$-dimensional smooth complex projective variety (and a compact K\"ahler manifold) that supports a nontrivial holomorphic $1$-form $\eta$.